-Sit on a bench with back support at its highest setting
+Sit on a bench with back support at its highest setting.

-Pick the dumbbells up and let them rest in an upright position on the top of your thighs
+Pick the dumbbells up and let them rest in an upright position on the top of your thighs.

 Arching your back when pressing shifts emphasis to a different plane of movement and therefore taking some of the tension off the target muscle (shoulders) and directing it to the upper pectorals.